jundalisay/spblist/content/en/research/yang/lecture/section-10.md

 Through the middle of the circle we thread a magnetic flux.

-Because the particle sits away from the magnetic field, its classical motion is una↵ected by the flux.
+Because the particle sits away from the magnetic field, its classical motion is unaffected by the flux.

 Nonetheless, the quantum spectrum does depend on the flux and this arises for reasons very similar to those described above.